youssefshoeb/Lane-Detection/README.md

 ### Step 1&2: Camera Calibration and Distortion Correction
  OpenCV functions `cv2.findChessboardCorners()` and `cv2.drawChessboardCorners()` are used to identify the locations of corners on a series of pictures of a chessboard taken from different angles, and generate the 2D *imgpoint*, and the 3D *objpoints*.![Original Image, and Image with detected Corners][image1]
  Then the resulting *imgpoints* and *objpoints* are used to compute the *camera calibration* and *distortion coefficients* using the `cv2.calibrateCamera()` function.
 The *camera calibration* and *distortion coefficients* are then used to undistort the input image using `cv2.undistort()`.

- ![Original Image, and undistorted Image][image2] Notice that if you compare the two images around the edges, there are obvious differences between the original and undistorted image.
+ ![Original Image, and undistorted Image][image2]

+ Notice that if you compare the two images around the edges, there are obvious differences between the original and undistorted image.

  ### Step 3: Perspective Transform
  This step is used to transform the undistorted image to a "birds eye view" of the road which focuses only on the lane lines and displays them in such a way that they appear to be relatively parallel to eachother.
 To achieve the perspective transformation the OpenCV functions `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` which take a matrix of four source points on the undistorted image and remaps them to four destination points on the warped image.
-The source and destination points were selected manually by visualizing the locations of the lane lines on a series of test images.![Original Image, and bird view Image][image3]
+The source and destination points were selected manually by visualizing the locations of the lane lines on a series of test images.

+ ![Original Image, and bird view Image][image3]

  ### Step 4: Binary Threshold Image
  In this step convert the warped image to different color spaces and create binary thresholded images which highlight only the lane lines and ignore everything else.
 The following color channels and thresholds did a good job of identifying the lane lines on the test images: